-With longstanding players in the consumer products industry continuing to acquire new brands (many of them born direct-to-consumer) as a means for achieving market growth and innovation, the ability to effectively merge into an integrated direct-to-consumer strategy and e-commerce platform is now critical.
-Furthermore, a robust landscape of e-commerce technologies creates nearly endless options to operationalize e-commerce within a business, making the initial strategic evaluation all the more critical.
+With longstanding players in the consumer products industry continuing to acquire new brands (many of them born direct-to-consumer) as a means for achieving market growth and innovation, the ability to effectively merge into an integrated direct to consumer (DTC) strategy and eCommerce platform is now critical.
+Furthermore, a robust landscape of eCommerce technologies creates nearly endless options to operationalize eCommerce within a business, making the initial strategic evaluation all the more critical.

 This $3.8 billion consumer products company is a leading manufacturer of personal care and health and beauty products.
 As a means for both defending market share and entering new markets, the company has pursued an aggressive growth-by-acquisition strategy resulting in three acquisitions over an 18-months period.